aspose-words/Aspose.Words-API-References/english/net/aspose.words/pagesetup/differentfirstpageheaderfooter/_index.md

 second_title: Aspose.Words for .NET API Reference
 description:
 type: docs
-weight: 30
+weight: 100
 url: /net/aspose.words/pagesetup/differentfirstpageheaderfooter/
 ---
 ## PageSetup.DifferentFirstPageHeaderFooter property

-True if a different header or footer is used on the first page.
+**True** if a different header or footer is used on the first page.

 ```csharp
 public bool DifferentFirstPageHeaderFooter { get; set; }